 Dear visitors, i.e. search engines and you: This is an archive page.
-It makes it easier to find articles, even those that no longer classify as “most recent”.
+It makes it easier to find blog posts, even those that no longer classify as “most recent”.

 Another edition of “the advent calendar for web geeks”.

 Great concept for a “10 Finger Multitouch User Interface”.

 Mozilla attempts to build an “operating system for the open web”.

 How normalize.css differs from the traditional CSS reset.

 It is time to remove all CSS hacks that target Internet Explorer.

 Scott Schiller created a DJ App that is not based on Flash.

 I just bought two more books from them.

 Neil Fraser created a converter that turns images into HTML tables.